-Drug Delivery: An Overview
+Drug Delivery Systems: An Overview

 For centuries, drugs have been used to treat ailments, improve health and extend the lives of both humans and animals.
 The substances used as drugs have evolved greatly from the mixtures of medicinal plants and other ingredients found in ancient times.
 As the science of drugs and medicine developed into the heavily researched and tested chemical compounds that pharmaceutical companies produce today, the ways in which these drugs can be delivered to patients has evolved as well.

 The idea of how patients would receive these medications, however, was not a widely discussed topic until the past few decades.
 Advancements in drug delivery have vastly changed the landscape of the effectiveness of medications, and even greater changes are anticipated for the near future.

 Drug delivery is the process of administering medication or other pharmaceutical compounds to achieve a therapeutic effect.
 Drug delivery has become an important topic in the pharmaceutical industry over the last several decades because it has been discovered that a drug’s efficacy can be impacted by the way in which it is delivered.
 Therefore, by finding the delivery system that is best suited for a specific drug, it’s possible to optimize the drug within the body.

 A drug delivery system is defined as a formulation or device which presents a drug to the body for administration and absorption.
 The goal of using drug delivery systems is to provide a therapeutic amount of medication while improving safety and drug efficacy by controlling the location, rate, and time of release of a particular drug in the body.